coracle-social/coracle/ROADMAP.md

 # Current

 - [ ] Refactor
-  - [ ] Remove external dependencies from engine, open source it?
+  - [ ] Lift all the person subscriptions into caller
-  - [ ] Show nip 5's in search and other places
+  - [ ] Move user to util
+  - [ ] Move kind0 back to its own property to avoid shadowing stuff
   - [ ] Normalize all relay urls, see comment by daniele
   - [ ] Add thread view
-- [ ] Email newsletter for priority content
+  - [ ] Use image and fetch proxies for user-provided content (especially profile data: nip05, picture, banner) to avoid security warnings
-- [ ] Superfollow?
 - [ ] Re-work note media
   - [ ] Add webcam image/video capture
   - [ ] Show list of media that can be viewed/removed below post